 Abstract

-Rapid urban growth, significant levels of informality and increasingly stretched health services, intersecting with observed past and projected future temperature increases, have resulted in a critical intersection between development patterns and climate change in African cities.
+Rapid urban growth, significant levels of informality, and increasingly stretched health services, intersecting with observed past and projected future temperature increases, have resulted in a critical intersection between development patterns and climate change in African cities.
 The HE2AT Center's second research project aims to use data science and machine learning, including natural language processing and geospatial analysis, to combine and explore multiple data sources to understand the spatial and demographic complexity of heat-related health impacts in Abidjan, Côte d'Ivoire and Johannesburg, South Africa.
-The study will acquire existing health datasets from clinical research, as well as socioeconomic and geospatial climate datasets and satellite imagery to map heat hazards at an urban scale and quantify heat-health vulnerability and impact on morbidity-specific health outcomes.
+The study will acquire existing health datasets from clinical research, as well as socioeconomic and geospatial climate datasets and satellite imagery, to map heat hazards at an urban scale and quantify heat-health vulnerability and impact on morbidity-specific health outcomes.
 Statistical, machine learning, and deep-learning techniques will be used to develop heat-health models and optimize an app-based Heat-Health Early Warning System.
 The results of this project will inform efforts to find innovative solutions for African cities to adapt to their changing climate.

 The study, approved by the Wits Human Research Ethics Committee in 2022 (reference no: 220606), adheres to all relevant guidelines and legislation, including the Declaration of Helsinki, ICH Good Clinical Practice, Ethics in Health Research, and the Protection of Personal Information Act (POPIA) 2013.
 Data will be managed according to ethics committee approved procedures, and results will be disseminated through workshops, policy and research forums, scientific conferences, and journal publications.